 This is why I spend a lot of time working on people’s messages and teaching copywriting.
 Because I want culture makers and feminist entrepreneurs to have this game-changing, LIFE-CHANGING skill.

 I want you to have a flourishing livelihood.
 I want you to have more power.
 (I trust you with money and power.)

 And I want us to do it through a feminist lens, so that we create MORE IMPACT with LESS HARM.

-That’s what the Feminist Copywriting Certification Program is designed to help you do.
+That’s what the Copywriting for Culture Makers Certification Program is designed to help you do.
 I’ve poured a decade of copywriting experience — from a specifically feminist perspective — into this framework, and used it over and over again with hundreds of marketing and copywriting clients…and it works.